 Skip to main content

-Nobody wants to write a data breach letter
+What to do after a data breach

 Clearly, nobody wants their company to be involved in a data breach.
 However, if you do end up in this situation, responding properly can reduce your liability and help salvage your reputation.
 Therefore, make sure you plan for how you will handle data breaches.
 One of the most important components in that plan will be how you notify your customers and other affected.
 Let’s talk about how to write a data breach letter.